Vegan Passover Seder Page

 Kitniyot (also spelled kitniyos) Is the Jewish tradition of avoiding beans and rice on Passover.
 This tradition is discussed on a Chabad website, in an article titled, “The History, Rationale and Practice of Avoiding Kitniyos on Passover,” This article stands as a perfect example of what I find disturbing about how modern day Judaism most often gets practiced....which appears to get so caught up dissecting minutiae and tiny details while ignoring (and justifying ignoring) the large important themes that Torah appears to embrace -- like taking care of creation, protecting our health and being kind to other creatures.
 In other words, Chabad follows the letter of the law and uses this to justify ignoring the spirit.

-As I understand it, back about 800 or so years ago, some rabbis got the idea that out of an abundance of caution, beans and rice (and other healthy plant-deprived foods that are clearly not chametz) should be avoided on Passover. (note: chametz is defined as any mixture that contains flour and water that has been allowed to ferment at all.)
+As I understand it, back about 800 or so years ago, some rabbis got the idea that out of an abundance of caution, beans and rice (and other healthy plant-derived foods that are clearly not chametz) should be avoided on Passover. (note: chametz is defined as any mixture that contains flour and water that has been allowed to ferment at all.)
 This tradition took hold in some, but not all geographic areas, and has now become a source of division amongst Jews from different places.

 It appears to me that Chabad’s only concern about this custom is the fact that it divides Jews.
 But they completely ignore an important problem here, namely that this custom has the additional consequence of encouraging and increasing consumption of meat, dairy and eggs (all of which they do consider kosher for Passover).